jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-07-flink-spark-local-dev/index.md

 #### Custom Docker Image

-The custom Docker image extends the EMR Flink image (*public.ecr.aws/emr-on-eks/flink/emr-6.15.0-flink:latest*).
+Flink 1.17.1 is installed in the EMR Flink image (*public.ecr.aws/emr-on-eks/flink/emr-6.15.0-flink:latest*) and a custom Docker image is created, which extends it.
 It begins with downloading dependent Jar files into the Flink library folder (*/usr/lib/flink/lib*), which are in relation to the [Kafka](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/connectors/table/kafka/) and [Flink Faker](https://github.com/knaufk/flink-faker) connectors.

 When I started to run the [Flink SQL client](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/sqlclient/), I encountered a number of process startup issues.
 First, I had a runtime exception whose error message is *java.lang.RuntimeException: Could not find a free permitted port on the machine*.
 When it gets started, it reserves a port and writes the port details into a folder via the [*getAvailablePort*](https://github.com/apache/flink/blob/master/flink-core/src/main/java/org/apache/flink/util/NetUtils.java#L190) method of the *NetUtils* class.
 Unlike the official Flink Docker image where the details are written to the */tmp* folder, the EMR image writes into the */mnt/tmp* folder, and it throws an error due to insufficient permission.
 I was able to fix the issue by creating the */mnt/tmp* folder beforehand.
 Secondly, I also had additional issues that were caused by the *NoClassDefFoundError*, and they were fixed by adding the [Javax Inject](https://mvnrepository.com/artifact/javax.inject/javax.inject/1) and [AOP Alliance](https://mvnrepository.com/artifact/aopalliance/aopalliance/1.0) Jar files into the Flink library folder.